A new ionisation network and radiation transport module in PLUTO: Tests

-We now combine our IN and RT procedures to perform a Str\"{o}mgren sphere test.
+We now combine the IN and RT schemes to simulate a \strom sphere considering a dynamical evolution of the sphere and interactions with the hydrodynamical variables.
 We consider a constant ionising source at the inner boundary ($r= r_c =2.748$ pc) as earlier, but also calculate the \ion{H}{i} abundances and include its opacity.
 The central ionising spectrum is set to be $\psi_{c,\nu} = 10^7\times J_{\nu, HM12}$ for all the rays with $\mu \geq 0$ while no radiation is set to enter the sphere from its outer boundary\footnote{Note that the use of the HM12 spectrum at the inner boundary is completely arbitrary.
 This is just to test the effectiveness of the code and does not implicate any realistic physical scenario.}.
 Therefore, the flux at $r = r_c$ is given by $\pi\: \psi_{c, \nu}$.
 Given the HM12 spectrum, this produces an HI ionising flux ($> 13.59$ eV) of $Q = 2.16\times 10^{49}$ s$^{-1}$.
-We set the density of sphere to $n_H = 1 \pcc$ (with no He or metals) and the temperature to $6\times 10^3$~K. We also switch off any direct radiation pressure on the atoms but do include photo-heating.
-The expected Str\"{o}mgren radius is then $\approx 83$ pc (see eq \ref{eq:Rst_AB}).
+We set the density of the sphere to $n_H = 1 \pcc$ (with no He or metals) and the temperature to $6\times 10^3$~K. We also switch off any direct radiation pressure on the atoms but do include photo-heating.

+The time evolution of the ionisation and dynamical structures are shown in figure~\ref{fig:strom-struct}.
+The evolution depicted in this figure can be divided into two stages: an early stage and a late stage.
+The early stage is driven by the evolution of the ionisation front and ends by forming the classical \strom sphere, after about a recombination time, and a late-stage, where pressure gradients (from photo-heating) drive the dynamical evolution.
+This part is shown by the ``cold"-colour-curves in Figure~\ref{fig:strom-struct}, and is the focus of section \ref{subsubsec:evol-of-ion-front}.
+The late-stage is driven by the pressure gradients (from photo-heating) drive dynamical evolution, which further increases the size of the ionised region.
+This part is shown by ``warm"-colour-curves and is discussed in section \ref{subsubsec:strom-expansion}.